Exposition Universelle (1867): Conception

 Napoleon III receives the rulers and illustrious men who visited the Exposition universelle of 1867.

 In 1864, Napoleon III issued a decree stating that an international exposition should be held in Paris in 1867.
 A commission was appointed with Prince Jerome Napoleon as president, under whose direction the preliminary work began.
-The site chosen for the Exposition Universelle of 1867 was the Champ de Mars, the great military parade ground of Paris, which covered an area of 119 acre and to which was added the island of Billancourt, of 52 acre.
-The principal building was rectangular in shape with rounded ends, having a length of 1608 ft and a width of 1247 ft, and in the center was a pavilion surmounted by a dome and surrounded by a garden, 545 ft long and 184 ft wide, with a gallery built completely around it.
+The site chosen for the Exposition Universelle of 1867 was the Champ de Mars, the great military parade ground of Paris, which covered an area of 48 hectares and to which was added the island of Billancourt, of 21Ha.
+The principal building was rectangular in shape with rounded ends, having a length of 490m and a width of 380m, and in the center was a pavilion surmounted by a dome and surrounded by a garden, 166m long and 56m wide, with a gallery built completely around it.
 In addition to the main building, there were nearly 100 smaller buildings on the grounds.
 Victor Hugo, Alexandre Dumas, Ernest Renan, and Theophile Gautier all wrote publications to promote the event.